 Technology

-Reality generation is not 3D rendering.
-It is not display technology.
-It is the organization of light in space to create visible reality.
+Reality generation is not “3D rendering on a screen.”
+It is the organization of light in space so content can be experienced instead of viewed.

 The optical layer generates light fields in space.
-This involves precise control of light emission, direction, and distribution to create depth and parallax.
+It controls how light is emitted and steered so depth and parallax can exist without headsets.

 Unlike displays that emit light from fixed pixel positions, the optical layer organizes light to create multi-viewpoint distributions.
 This enables natural depth perception and viewing angle independence.
 Our holographic imaging systems achieve true light field generation with 3D depth of field ranging from 5-60mm.

-The system coordinates multiple optical elements to generate coherent light fields that appear as reality to human vision.
-This requires strategic engineering trade-offs—sacrificing resolution to approximately 30% of traditional displays in exchange for true spatial depth and multi-viewpoint viewing within the light field range.
+The system coordinates multiple optical elements to generate coherent light fields that appear stable to human vision.
+This requires strategic trade-offs: we prioritize spatial depth and multi-view viewing over pure pixel density.

 The runtime layer ensures continuity and presence.
 It manages viewpoint tracking, prediction, and adaptive rendering to maintain stable reality generation as observers move.